clearlyTHUYDOAN/mux-direct-upload/README.md

 # Direct Upload Button Starter with Mux

-A starter project to help teach Mux users how to direct upload videos from their machine via a file picker / upload button.
+A starter project to teach Mux users how to directly upload from their machine via a file picker / upload button.

 ## Prerequisites
 - React